-Throughout the academic year, the Title IX Office, the Student Wellness Center, the Office of Pluralism and Leadership (OPAL), the Counseling Center, WISE, Sexual Assault Peer Alliance (SAPAs), Student and Presidential Committee on Sexual Assault (SPCSA), and other student organizations and staff and academic departments sponsor awareness programs and campaigns (in person, online, and via social media) about bias and discrimination; sexual assault, dating violence, domestic violence and stalking, as well as healthy sexuality and sexual respect.
-The Student Presidential Committee on Sexual Assault (SPCSA) sponsors a symposium on sexual assault each spring to highlight campus collaborations to address sexual misconduct.
+Throughout the academic year, the Title IX Office, the Student Wellness Center (SWC), the Office of Pluralism and Leadership (OPAL), the Counseling Center, WISE, Sexual Assault Peer Alliance (SAPAs), Student and Presidential Committee on Sexual Assault (SPCSA), and other student organizations and staff and academic departments provide prevention practices and sponsor awareness programs and campaigns.
+These activities are delivered in person, online, and via social media and address bias and discrimination, sexual assault, dating violence, domestic violence and stalking, bystander intervention, power dynamics, healthy sexuality and sexual respect.
+The Student Presidential Committee on Sexual Assault (SPCSA) also sponsors a symposium on sexual assault each spring to highlight campus collaborations to address sexual misconduct.

-In 2022, the Student Wellness Center provided multiple prevention trainings, which were delivered both in-person and online due to continued COVID-19 outbreaks.
-The total number of student encounters with SVPP in-person or online programs for the year was almost 13,000.
+In 2023, the Student Wellness Center provided multiple prevention trainings, which were delivered both in-person and online to meet student needs.
+The total number of student encounters with SVPP in-person or online programs for the year was almost 12,500.
 The following list highlights the name of the program and the number of participants: